ruthwikaki/Invochat/README.md

 For the application to function correctly, you must run a one-time setup script in your Supabase project.

 1. Navigate to the **SQL Editor** in your Supabase project dashboard.
-2. Open the file `src/lib/database-schema.ts` in this project.
+2. In this project, open the file at `src/lib/database-schema.sql`.
-3. Copy the entire content of the `SETUP_SQL_SCRIPT` constant.
+3. Copy the **entire contents** of this file.
 4. Paste the SQL code into the Supabase SQL Editor and click **"Run"**.

 After running the script, you will need to sign out and sign up with a **new user account**.
 This new account will be correctly configured by the database trigger you just created.